 Since the Society’s inception in 1986 we have taken an active role in local planning issues.
-More recently, Trustees and members of the Society were actively involved in the Neighbourhood Plan put together by the Parish Council in 2013-2015 and in the subsequent Bishops Waltham Village Design Statement published in 2016.
-Three people who worked on these documents now form our Planning Committee.
+Trustees and members of the Society were also actively involved in the Neighbourhood Plan put together by the Parish Council in 2013-2015 and in the subsequent Bishops Waltham Village Design Statement published in 2016.

-Over the last couple of years, the Society has responded to the following Planning Applications.
-To read our correspondence in each instance just 'click' on the blue planning application number:
+Over recent years, the Society has responded to the following Planning Applications and consultations.
+To read our correspondence in each instance just 'click' on the blue link:

 Ashton Close, 20/00434/TPO was an application to remove a large, old oak tree in Ashton Close.
 The Society objected strongly because it is the only significant tree in Ashton Close and as such softens the landscape and forms a major focal point.
 Its loss would have had a severe detrimental effect on the local visual aspect.
 The application was refused in 2020.